Connect with us

 5 Things Your Highly Sensitive Friends and Colleagues Want You to Know

-Your friend, coworker or a family member has just told you they’re an HSP.
+Your friend, coworker, or family member has just told you they are a highly sensitive person or HSP.

 What does THAT mean?